 - Goals include actionable steps.
 An ISP might resolve to enhance cybersecurity, but the resolution must be converted to a series of goals representing the necessary steps that must be taken.

 - Goals are ranked by importance; resolutions are often assigned the same relevance.

 - Goals include an initial timeline that defines the length of time it will take to reach the goal.
-The timeline will be realistic and based on careful evaluation of the overall process.
+The timeline will be realistic and based on a careful evaluation of the overall process.
 Resolutions can be made without having even a general idea of what will be involved.

 - Goals incorporate milestones and tracking methods to measure progress.
 Resolutions typically omit these.

 Suppose the CISO of an ISP makes a personal resolution to enhance the company’s security.
 To maximize the chances of success, the resolution must be converted to a goal by evaluating all of the following.

 - What specific elements will need to be addressed?
 What are the critical vulnerabilities?
 Are there legal requirements that must be addressed by bolstering security?

 - How will success be defined?
 In other words, what is the purpose of the enhancements?

 - Are there a sufficient number of staff members with the proper skills?
 How will the enhancements affect their current schedules?
 How will the enhancements make their jobs easier or less stressful?